salsabeel-tn/Resnet34-Image-classification-wit-AWS-Sagemaker/README.md

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-**TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
 **for inefernce i used a helper script "inference_alt.py" to deploy my endpoint:**<br>
 this is the deployed endpoint<br>
 ![endpoint](https://github.com/salsabeel-tn/Resnet34-Image-classification-with-sagemaker/blob/master/img/endpoint.jpg)